Verifiable Quantum Advantage without Structure: Error Correcting Codes.

 \paragraph{Folded linear codes.} A code $C$ is said to be a folded linear code \cite{Krachkovsky03,GR08} if its alphabet is $\Sigma=\FF_q^m$ for some prime power $q$ and a positive integer $m$ and $C\subseteq \Sigma^{n}$ is a linear subspace of $\FF_q^{nm}$ where $n$ is the length of $C$ and we embed $C$ into $\FF_q^{nm}$ in the canonical way.
 Linear codes are the special case of folded linear codes where $m=1$.
 For a linear code $C\subseteq \FF_q^n$ and a positive integer $m$ that divides $n$, we define its $m$-folded version $C^{\mfol}$ as follows:

 Clearly, $C^{\mfol}$ is a folded linear code.
 Conversely, any folded linear code can be written as $C^{\mfol}$ for some linear code $C$ and a positive integer $m$.

-\paragraph{Dual codes.} Let $C$ be a linear code of length $n$ and rank $k$ over $\FF_q$.
+\paragraph{Dual codes.} Let $C$ be a linear code of length $n$ and dimension $k$ over $\FF_q$.
 The \emph{dual code} $C^\perp$ of $C$ is defined as the orthogonal complement of $C$ as a linear space over $\FF_q$, i.e.,